sonrabakarim/barlkk/_posts/2015-08-01-reflecting-on-react-native-development.md

 > The resource could not be loaded because the App Transport Security policy requires the use of a secure connection.

 After updating `Info.plist` file using the workaround the issue was fixed.

+While updating I bumped Lumpen Radio to React Native `0.11.0` and CocoaPods `0.39.0.beta.4` while updating to Xcode `7` and started getting generic archives instead of iOS Archives while trying to release.
+After several hours of debugging I found [an answer](https://github.com/CocoaPods/CocoaPods/issues/4119#issuecomment-137169818).
+If you're using CocoaPods and start seeing the same problem it could be a number of things, but what I encountered differed from most.

 # That's all folks
 If this was helpful for you please [try out my free app](https://appsto.re/us/NdeV7.i) and check out the [full source](https://github.com/jhabdas/lumpen-radio).
 Tips accepted using Gratipay.
 Click the tips badge in the repo to learn more and help reward me for my time.
 Cheers.